-Youth Group typically meets each Sunday afternoon or evening when area schools are in session.
+Youth Group currently meets the first Sunday of each month at 9:30am.
 Activities and mission projects are scheduled on a regular basis.
 Current events and situations youth may encounter during middle and high school are discussed in a safe place where discussion by all is encouraged and accepted.
 Please contact the office for a schedule of upcoming events.

 Activities include, but are not limited to:

 Fulfilling Christ’s Mission to Bring Justice and Equality